S3-working-group/s3-practical-guide/S3-practical-guide.md

 ## Pattern 3.7: Transparent Salary

--   transparent salaries need to be fair
--   fairness has several orthogonal dimensions
+**Create a fair salary formula and make it transparent.**

--   perception of fairness is specific to organizational context
+Transparent salaries need to be fair, but perception of fairness varies from person to person and is also specific to an organization's context.

--   consider members and relevant stakeholders (e.g. investors)
--   create a salary formula:
+When deciding on a salary formula, consider the various stakeholders' expectations and needs, and how to weigh different dimensions of fairness, e.g.

-    -   fixed: subsistence guarantee
+-   a fixed subsistence guarantee
-    -   variable: fair distribution of gains and costs
+-   fair distribution of gains and costs
+-   fairness of equity, need, proportionality, efficiency and merit

--   consider remuneration for changing roles
--   create strategy for transitioning towards new contracts and compensation agreements
+Decide how to handle remuneration for changing roles and create strategy for how to transition towards new contracts and compensation agreements.

 ---